-The Government suggests that the self-employed who wish to provide some indication of their status with the police should use the Disclosure Scotland service.
-"A Disclosure is a document containing impartial and confidential criminal history information held by the police and government departments which can be used by employers to make safer recruitment decisions" - Disclosure Scotland.
-I have a clean Disclosure which I can show to parents at the initial tutorial.
+The Government suggests that the self-employed who wish to provide some indication of their status with the police should use the basic DBS check.
+I have done this and have a clean DBS certificate which I will provide at the initial tutorial if requested.

 If you have any questions or would like to discuss the possibility of tuition for either you or your child please email me at the following address and I will respond by return.